-Textbooks - Charges will be made for textbook damage or wear beyond reasonable amount.
-Textbooks lost or not accounted for at the end of the year will be billed to the students.
-Final grades will be withheld at the end of the year from students who fail to pay for lost books.
+Charges will be assessed for textbook and Chromebook damage or wear beyond a reasonable amount.
+Textbooks and Chromebooks lost or not accounted for at the end of the year will be billed to the students.
+Records and/or transcripts may be held until these bills are paid.